racheli2969/-dotNet5783_1715_0965/README.md

 Features

--The Bookstore Management System offers the following features:
+The Bookstore Management System offers the following features:

 Track

- -enables customers to track the order and view it's status
+ enables customers to track the order and view it's status

 Simulate

- -Simulate the order procees of shipping, delivery and receiving
+ Simulate the order procees of shipping, delivery and receiving

 Order